thradams/cake/README.md

 First do the normal build.

-The normal build also generates a file *lib.c* that is the amalgameted  version of the "core lib".
+The normal build also generates a file *lib.c* that is the amalgamated  version of the "core lib".

 Then at _./src_ dir type: